 If you have nutritional products, you may want to go to a health food store.
 If you have vitamins or supplements you may want to go to a GNC branch or a Gym.
 If your product is travel, next time you're at a tourist attraction or the airport you can prospect (while waiting for the plane or sitting next to someone on the plane).

 How do you even start a conversation to implement the F.O.R.M. method?
-A popular way that is usually used is giving a complement.
+A popular way that is usually used is giving a compliment.
 A real compliment based from a genuine observation.

 For example, I have a genuine interest in and track and field, old school hip-hop, and traveling.
 It is nothing for me to go up to a sports store and complement someone on the spikes they just purchased (since my knowledge is broad about the subject).

 I can go to an old-school hip hop party or just wait for someone in a music store to come to the hip hop section and start looking.